 FWF funding for project “Objective Smartphone Use and Teens’ Well-Being” by Univ.-Prof. Dr. Stefan Stieger (KL Krems) with Univ.-Prof. Dr. Thomas Probst as national cooperation partner

-Scientist-in-Residence (SIR) Award 2025 awarded by “City of Salzburg” for Milena Engelke (University Hospital Regensburg): Research stay at the Division of Psychotherapy/Research at Paris Lodron University Salzburg in spring 2025
+Scientist-in-Residence (SIR) Award 2025 awarded by “City of Salzburg” to Milena Engelke (University Hospital Regensburg): Research stay at the Division of Psychotherapy/Research at Paris Lodron University Salzburg in spring 2025

 Awards 2024